 north into Canada.

-|Flat Lake –
+Flat Lake – Indian Lore

 This was a common area for area Chippewa Indians to gather for gathering wild rice, fishing, hunting, and trapping.

 The last battle between Chippewa and Sioux Indians occurred in this vicinity.

 This trail was used by early settlers and Indians to reach maple sapping and ricing campsites at the north end of Tamarac Lake.